rabbitmq/rabbitmq-website/site/connections.md

 AMQP 1.0 has a model that includes connections, sessions and links.

-After successfully opening a connection and authenticating, applications open one or more sessions.
+After successfully opening a connection and authenticating, an application opens one or more sessions.
 It then attaches links to the session in order to publish and consume messages.

 #### MQTT 3.1